iamaayushrivastava/MLIR/mlir/README.md

-# Assignment 1b: Rectangular Loop Tiling and Arithmetic Intensity in MLIR
+# Rectangular Loop Tiling and Arithmetic Intensity in MLIR

 ## Question 1
 **Write an algorithm to compute Arithmetic Intensity of a perfectly nested affine loop in MLIR.
 Explain some of the limitations of your algorithm (if any) with simple examples.**